DenysLins/docker_kubernetes/README.md

 docker-compose up -d
 ```

-You can access <http://localhost:3000> and see the initial react default page.
+You can access <http://localhost:3000> and see the initial react default page served by dev container.

+You can access <http://localhost> and see the initial react default page served by prod container, in default 80 port.

 To stop and remove the containers, run: